eerkela/bertrand/docs/source/content/motivation.rst

 and `static/dynamic <https://en.wikipedia.org/wiki/Type_system#Type_checking>`_.

 In its default `CPython <https://en.wikipedia.org/wiki/CPython>`_ implementation, Python is a **strongly**-typed, **dynamic** language.
-This means that variable types are **strictly enforced**, and are **checked at runtime**.
-Practically speaking, this configuration allows us to eschew most of the boilerplate code found in statically-typed languages like `Java
+This configuration allows us to eschew most of the boilerplate code found in statically-typed languages like `Java
 <https://en.wikipedia.org/wiki/Java_(programming_language)>`_
-and `C <https://en.wikipedia.org/wiki/C_(programming_language)>`_ while maintaining similar levels of predictability overall.
+and `C <https://en.wikipedia.org/wiki/C_(programming_language)>`_ while maintaining similar levels of overall predictability.
 Since variables are allowed to hold objects of any type, assignments can be performed without converting the underlying data, and the flexibility of the :ref:`data model
 <python:datamodel>` itself allows us to easily implement `polymorphism